-Please note: the Orthodox Church Herself does not have an official position on Halloween.
-Likewise, She does not have positions on other holidays, like Chinese New Year or Kwanzaa.
+Please note: the Orthodox Church does not have an official position on Halloween.
+There is no mention of Halloween among the Fathers or the Saints.
+Likewise, the Church does not have positions on other holidays, like Chinese New Year or Kwanzaa.
 Therefore, each Orthodox Christian must employ discernment and prayer and consult with his/her spiritual father if celebrating Halloween is something he/she is considering for the family.

 What is Halloween?

-Depending on the context, the word Halloween could either refer to a Christian definition or a pagan one.
-In the Christian context, Halloween is short for “All Hallows’ Eve,” the evening before the Western feast day of All Saints.
+The word Halloween has two definitions: the Christian one versus the pagan one.
+In the Christian context, Halloween is short for “All Hallows’ Eve,” the evening before the Western Christian feast day of All Saints.
 Hallow is an old-fashioned word for Holy (Saint), and E’en is short for evening.
-Halloween began sometime during the episcopate of Pope Gregory III (731 – 741 AD), who dedicated an oratory in the original Saint Peter’s Basilica of Rome in honor of all the Saints on November 1st.
-Before this time, the Church celebrated the feast of All Saints either in April or May, commemorating the Martyrs.
-In Western Christianity, All Saints’ Day therefore falls on November 1st, and thus Halloween on October 31st.
-However, in the Orthodox Church, we celebrate All Saints’ Day the Sunday after Pentecost, which typically falls somewhere in late spring (May, June).
+The recognition of All Hallows’ Eve began sometime during the episcopate of Pope Gregory III (731 – 741 AD), who dedicated an oratory in the original Saint Peter’s Basilica of Rome in honor of all the Saints on November 1st.
+In the Orthodox Church, we celebrate All Saints’ Day on the Sunday after Pentecost, which typically falls somewhere in late spring (May, June).

 What should we do on Halloween?

-• Carve the cross on your pumpkins, or glue icons or other symbols on them.
+- Carve the cross on your pumpkins, or glue icons or other Christian symbols on them.

-• If you would still like to hand out something for trick-or-treaters coming by, consider giving them quote cards with the psalms or proverbs on them along with a healthy snack.
+- If you would still like to hand out something for the children coming by your house, consider giving them quote cards with the Psalms or proverbs on them, along with a healthy snack.

 What about Halloween in public schools?

-Celebrating Halloween in an Orthodox Christian way at home is easy enough to commend to Christ our God.
-But what about school activities?
-Should we, as parents, withdraw our children from school in the days surrounding Halloween?
-Ultimately, our response needs prayer, careful consideration of whether the activities are simply ‘art and craft’ or have more sinister undertones, and consultation with our spiritual father.
+Celebrating Halloween in an Orthodox Christian way at home is easy enough.
+But what should parents do about school activities?
+Should we, as parents, go so far as to withdraw our children from school in the days surrounding Halloween?
+Ultimately, whatever response we take requires prayer, careful consideration of whether the activities are simply ‘art and craft’ or have more sinister undertones, and consultation with our priest.

-Lately, the entire month of October seems to be “consecrated” by the public schools – especially in the elementary grades – to Halloween and wicked things.
-Can you imagine what would happen if we tried to devote December to stories and decorations related to the birth of Christ?
-Throughout October (as with the rest of the year, unfortunately), we must monitor what our children are being taught, what their activities are in class, etc. We must keep explaining the Truth to them and guide them on the path to salvation.
+We must consistently monitor what our children are being taught, what their activities are in class, etc. We must continue explaining the Truth to them and guiding them on the path to salvation.
 Witches are real and are not cute but evil.
-“Ghosts” of the dead do not leave heaven or hell; demons instead masquerade as the dead to frighten and mislead people.
+The dead do not leave heaven or hell; demons instead masquerade as the dead to frighten and mislead people.
 And so on.

 Related: Strengthening Your Orthodox Children As They Navigate Public School